rubyforgood/casa/doc/DOCKER.md

 # Development setup using Docker

+After you install Docker, please follow either the automatic setup or the manual setup.

 ## Installing Docker.
 Install [Docker Community Edition](https://docs.docker.com/install/) if it is not already installed.

-## Using Automated Scripts
+## Automatic Setup
+The automatic setup explained here relies on Bash scripts in the docker directory to execute the most basic and frequent tasks in Docker.
+There is substantially less typing to do under the automatic setup than under the manual setup.

 ### Initial setup
 1. Clone the respository to your local machine: `git clone https://github.com/rubyforgood/casa.git` or create a fork in GitHub if you don't have permission to commit directly to this repo.
 2. Change into the application directory: `cd casa`
 3. Run `docker/build` to build the app, seed the database, run the local web server (in a detached state), run the test suite, and log the screen outputs of these processes in the log directory.
+The web application will be available at http://localhost:3000.
 4. Run `docker/test` to run the test suite and log the screen output in the log directory.
 5. If you reboot the machine, restart Docker, or stop any services, the tests and many other functions will not work.
 Please run `docker/server` to restart the app and allow the tests and other functions to work.